Clever-ISA/Clever-ISA/specs/iosubsystem.md

 The I/O Address 0x7f000014 is the command/data port for the SCSI bus.
 Commands can be written in multiple parts to this buffer, and responses may be read.

 This port is variable size, larger read/write sizes act the same as multiple single-byte read/writes, in little-endian byte order

+## Serial Peripheral Interface

+The I/O Address 0x7f000020 is the SPI Information Register.

+The lower 8 bits (bits 0-7) contain the number of Remote Devices attached to the system.
+Other bits are reserved and set to zero.
+The supervisor should not rely on the value of these bits.

+The I/O Address 0x7f000021 is the SPI Device Select Register.
+The lower 8 bits are set to number of the device to select.
+Upper bits are reserved and are ignored.
+The supervisor shall not set these bits.
+Reading the register will return the number of the device last selected in the lower 8 bits.
+Other bits are reserved and set to zero.
+The supervisor should not rely on the value of these bits.
+If the register is read before it is first written to, the value read is undefined.

+The I/O Address 0x7f000022 is the SPI I/O register.
+Writing to this register will transmit the written value to the selected device.
+Reading from this register will read data from the selected device.
+If used before a value is written to 0x7f000021, the behaviour is undefined.